commercialhaskell/stack/doc/azure_ci.md

 For different GHC versions, you probably want to use different `stack.yaml` files.
-If you don't want to put a specific `stack.yaml` for a particula resolver and still want to test it, you have specify your resolver argument in `ARGS` environment variable (you will see an example below).
+If you don't want to put a specific `stack.yaml` for a particular resolver and still want to test it, you have specify your resolver argument in `ARGS` environment variable (you will see an example below).
 For cabal based builds, you have to specify both `GHCVER` and `CABALVER` environment variables.